Last Updated on

 Note: On our last visit to Merida and the nearby beach town of Progresso, we also saw Ruddy Ground Doves, Rock Pigeons, Great-Tailed Grackles, Magnificent Frigate Birds, Brown Pelicans and Double-Crested Cormorants.

 Birds of Playa Del Carmen

-The wedding was at a resort in Playa Del Carmen (about an hour north of Tulum.)
+The wedding was at a resort in Playa Del Carmen (south of Cancun and about an hour north of Tulum.)
 One morning I was sitting on the hotel room’s balcony and I caught sight of a bird in the foliage on the other side of the small lawn.
 It moved like a hummingbird but was much larger than the Ruby-Throated Hummingbirds I’m used to.